 Treatment should start early and continue as long as the child is growing to prevent abnormally short stature and the consequent physical and psychological problems this can cause.
 Treated children generally achieve relatively normal height and development as long as they are diagnosed early enough to give time for ‘catch-up’ growth to occur.
 Like many medical conditions, this one requires regular specialist follow-up as an outpatient.

 In the past, growth hormone treatment was stopped at the end of growth.
 It is now clear that growth hormone contributes to both bone mass and muscle mass reaching the best possible level, as well as reducing fat mass during development to an adult.
 The specialist is therefore likely to discuss the benefits of continuing growth hormone after growth has completed until age 25 to make sure bone and muscle mass reach the best possible level.
-Additionally, growth hormone has been linked to a sensation of wellbeing, specifically energy levels.
-There is evidence that 30-50% of adults with growth hormone deficiency feel tired to a level that impairs their wellbeing.
+In addition, growth hormone has been linked to a sensation of wellbeing, specifically energy levels.
+There is evidence that 30–50% of adults with growth hormone deficiency feel tired to a level that impairs their wellbeing.
 These adults may benefit from lifelong treatment with growth hormone.